microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-sendactivitynotification.md

 ### Example 1: Notify a user about pending finance approval requests

-This example shows how you can send an activity feed notification for a team.
+This example shows how you can send an activity feed notification to a team.
 This example notifies the team owner about pending finance approval requests.

 #### Request